Climate of San Diego: Variation

 Climate in the San Diego area often varies dramatically over short geographical distances, due to the city's topography (the Bay, and the numerous hills, mountains, and canyons), thus exhibiting microclimate: frequently, particularly during the "May gray / June gloom" period, a thick "marine layer" cloud cover will keep the air cool and damp within a few miles of the coast, but will yield to bright cloudless sunshine between about 5 and 15 mi inland—the cities of El Cajon and Santee for example, rarely experience the cloud cover.

 Compared to national averages

 On average, San Diego sees 21 days with some precipitation while the rest of the country sees about 110.
 The national average for mostly sunny days is 213 while San Diego's is 267.
-San Diego's annual snowfall is 0 inches per year while the nation usually sees an average of 24.2 in per year.
+San Diego's annual snowfall is 0 centimeters or 0 inches per year while the nation usually sees an average of 24.2 in per year.
 The United States average for days above 90 F is 37.9 days while San Diego's is only 2.5 days, and there are, on average 0 days below 32 F in San Diego, while the national average is 88 days.
 The average low temperature in January for the country is 26.5 F, and for San Diego it is 50 F. The average high temperature in July for San Diego is 76 F. The national average is 86.8 F.